gradle/gradle/design-docs/publication-model.md

 * The extension, classifier specified for a Maven artifact are non-empty strings.
 * The name, extension, type, and classifier if specified, for an Ivy artifact are non-empty strings.
-* When publishing to a repository, validate that each artifact (including the meta-data file) will be published as a separate resource.
+* When publishing to a repository, validate that each artifact (including the metadata file) will be published as a separate resource.

 ### Test cases